 Vocal steamers use distilled or demineralized water vapors to soothe your voice.
-These handy tools can provide singers and voice actors that have many gigs and that can cause irritation to their vocal cords over time.
+These handy tools can provide singers and voice actors with many gigs relief from long bouts of singing and talking that can cause irritation to their vocal cords over time.
 Steamers also provide relief to anyone suffering from allergies and throat inflammation from environmental irritants like pollen and dust.

 Most vocal steamers are portable and great for touring when you're on the road doing performance after performance.
 They also tend to be pretty easy to use despite how the packaging can be intimidating.
 Some vocal steamers like the Mypurmist brand even come with a hands-free option for you to use while multitasking.